Kolam: Practice and belief

 It used to be a matter of pride to be able to draw large complicated patterns without lifting the hand off the floor or standing up in between.
 The month of Mārgaḻi/Margasira was eagerly awaited by young women, who would then showcase their skills by covering the entire width of the road with one big kolam.

 In the kolam patterns, many designs are derived from magical motifs and abstract designs blended with philosophical and religious motifs which have been mingled together.
 Motifs may include fish, birds, and other animal images to symbolise the unity of man and beast.
 The sun, moon and other zodiac symbols are also used.
 A downward-pointing triangle represents woman; an upward-pointing triangle represents man.
 A circle represents nature while a square represents culture.
 A lotus represents the womb.
 A pentagram represents Venus and the five elements.

 The ritual kolam patterns created for special occasions such as weddings often stretch down the street.
 Many of these created patterns have been passed on from generation to generation, from mothers to daughters.

 Text messages like the word welcome (நல்வரவு/స్వాగతం) or a seasonal phrase, happy new year, can also be used in kolam/muggu.
 Volunteering to draw the kolam at the temple is sometimes done when a devotee's wishes are fulfilled.
 The art of kolam designs has found its way into the future through social networking sites like Facebook.
 Many kolam/muggu artists have large fan followings online and are playing a role in making the kolam art form a key part of South India's contemporary art scene.

 Variants

 For special occasions limestone and red brick powder for contrast are also used.
 Though kolams are usually made with dry rice flour (kolapodi), for longevity, dilute rice paste or even paints are also used.
 Modern interpretations have accommodated chalk, and more recently vinyl stickers.

 Though not as flamboyant as its other Indian contemporary, rangoli, which is extremely colourful, a South Indian Kolam is all about symmetry, precision, and complexity.
-Due to their complexity, trying to figure out how, exactly, these designs were drawn can be a challenge that some viewers find enjoyable.